Jtoosh/startup/notes.md

 - React events are written in camelCase, unlike JS.
 And functions passed to event handlers are passed inside of curly braces `{}`.
 - React keeps track of list items with a `key` attribute.
 This is used to keep track of which items have changed, and which items are new.
 - Something that I ran into often as I was porting was forgetting to import things into `.jsx` files.
 I'll need to get into the habit of doing that with every `.jsx` file I make and work in.

+## Spooky Lecture Notes 10.31.24 - Fetch, Web Mechanics

+- A router is a special kind of computer, so routers connecting to routers is how the internet works.
+The internet is a network of networks.
+- A modem is a device that modulates and demodulates signals.
+It is used to connect a computer to the internet using the infrastructure of telephone lines.

+- Fetch is a function that is used to make network requests in JavaScript.
+It is used to get data from a server, and it returns a promise that resolves to the response from the server.
+The `fetch` function takes a URL as an argument, and it returns a promise that resolves to the response from the server.
+The response object has a `json()` method that is used to parse the response as JSON.
+The `json()` method also returns a promise that resolves to the parsed JSON data.
+Because of the promise returned, the `fetch` function is asynchronous, and it is used with the `then()` method to handle the response from the server.
+The `await` method can also be used.